wcarhart/willcarh.art/content/blog/how-to-write-better-bash-spinners.md

 Try this out yourself on the command line!

 ### The final product
 Now that we've written `start_spinner` and `stop_spinner` once, we can just include these functions in all of our shell scripts going forward to enable some pretty awesome spinners.
-If you'd like to see the final, complete version of our spinner code, please refer to [this gist]().
+If you'd like to see the final, complete version of our spinner code, please refer to [willcarh.art's snippet repo](https://github.com/wcarhart/willcarh.art-snippets/blob/master/how-to-write-better-bash-spinners/snippet.bash).
 If you'd like to see how I've used this spinner in practice, checkout [lurker]({{src:project/lurker.html}}) and [birdhouse]({{src:project/birdhouse.html}}), as they both use a modified version of the code snippets developed in this blog post.
 Please spin responsibly.
 =🦉